csiro-robotics/mmd-reg/README.md

 problem based on the Maximum Mean Discrepancy, approximated using random Fourier features.
-The resulting objective can be solved efficiently with standard methods such as Levenberg--Marquardt, and the solution is differentiable via the implicit function theorem.
+The resulting objective can be solved efficiently with standard methods such as Levenberg-Marquardt, and the solution is differentiable via the implicit function theorem.
 This allows MMD-Reg to be used as a differentiable optimization layer within end-to-end trainable models,